19345 Avenue Of The Oaks, Santa Clarita, California 91321

 The condos are arranged in fourplexes, while the town homes are duplexes and fourplexes.
 Over the years, architectural styles have changed, but all properties are single story.
 Sizes range from modest one bedrooms with a carport to three bedrooms with a two car garage.
 Some designs feature hardwood flooring, a glassed-in sunroom and stainless steel appliances.
 Many homes have a nice view.
 Neighborhoods are governed by a plethora of volunteer HOAs, and an umbrella association of neighbors manages common areas.

-Current resale prices begin in the mid-$200,000s.
+Current resale prices begin in the low- to mid-$200,000s.
 Please verify this price with a Realor as it is bound to change.

 The city of Santa Clarita is essentially one big suburb and is proud of its 3,000 acres of open space, community gardens and 32 miles of trails.
 The city sponsors public art, manages art galleries and hosts a concert series.
 The California Institute of the Arts also has galleries, theaters, and outreach programs.
 To the north, the Castaic Lake Park beckons with ample opportunities to fish and picnic.